ivan-guerra/programmador.com/content/posts/base-conversion.md

 [^1]: [The GNU Multiple Precision Arithmetic Library][1]
 [^2]: [GMP: C++ Class Interface][2]
-[^3]: A clear and oddly philosophical explanation of how to convert a number
+[^3]: For a clear explanation of how to convert a number from one base to
-    from one base to another can be found on the [CS StackExchange][3].
+    another, checkout this StackOverflow post: [CS StackExchange][3].
 [^4]: [`ConvertBase()` Unit Tests][4]